prof-rossetti/georgetown-opim-243-201901/projects/freestyle.md

 ### Scope

-The scope of the application's functionality should be around the same as previous OPIM 243 projects like the ["Robo Advisor"](/projects/robo-advisor.md).
+The scope of the application's functionality should be around the same as previous projects.

 > DIFFICULTY BONUS: The scope should be two to three times greater than previous projects.